-The colour yellow indicates that only the internal clock of the device is used to calculate the current time
+The colour yellow indicates that only the internal clock of the device is used to calculate VK2ETA-20141221-032649Z-19.m2s the current time.

-If you select "Use GPS Time" in the preferences AND the GPS is active (see device "Location" settings), then the time's colour will turn green when the GPS time is used instead.
+If you select "Use GPS Time" in the settings AND the GPS is active (see device "Location" settings), then the time's colour will turn green when the GPS time is used instead.
 This is a very accurate time.